notion-enhancer/notion-repackaged/README.md

 ## Issues

-If you find yourself not being able to use our builds, please create an issue with a any and all information you can provide on how to reproduce and debug this issue.
-Screenshots and terminal logs are vital to being able to fix the issues.
+If you find yourself not being able to use our builds, please create an issue with any and all information you can provide on how to reproduce and debug this issue.
+Screenshots and terminal logs are vital to being able to reproduce and fix the issues.

 If you have an issue with the enhanced variant, please try using the vanilla variant.
 This step is crucial on the way to figuring our the root of the issue.
-Do not create issues in notion-enhancer before making sure it's not our fault, we modify notion-enhancer internally.
+Do not create issues in notion-enhancer before making sure it's not our fault, we modify notion-enhancer's internals heavily.

 ## Contributing